canonical/certification-docs/Self-Test_Guide.rst

 Preparing the Test Environment
 ==============================

-Before you certify the hardware, you must perform some initial setup steps.
+Before you test the hardware, you must perform some initial setup steps.
 These steps are preparing the hardware you'll bring, configuring the SUT for testing, and configuring the test network.